4 Hours / 4 CEs

 • Experience Level

-This training is designed for licensed and pre-licensed mental health professionals with varying levels of experience in forensic assessment and Autism Spectrum Disorder (ASD).
+This training is appropriate for licensed and pre-licensed mental health professionals at various stages of experience with forensic assessment and Autism Spectrum Disorder (ASD).

 • Practice Setting